frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/manufacturing/job-card.md

 ### 3.2 Scrap Items

-While completing the operations, there might be chances that the scrap materials will be produce.
-This scrap materials are required to add in the inventory.
+While completing the operations, there might be chances that scrap materials will be produced.
+This scrap materials are required to be added in the inventory.
 For that user needs to put the details of the scrap items in the job card.

 <img class="screenshot" alt="Scrap Items" src="/docs/assets/img/manufacturing/job-card-scrap-item.png">